dmytro/dmytro.github.com/_posts/2013-10-29-optimizing_jekyll.md

 ## Javascript and CSS handling

 I was quite pleased to find for the assets handling `jekyll-assets` gem that works with Jekyll out of the box, and it handles assets very similar to the way Rails does it, so less learning for me.
-There are other solutions as well, obviously I haven't tested all of them, but mapong tested ones this one is on of the better ones.
+There are other solutions as well, obviously I haven't tested all of them, but among tested ones this one is on of the better ones.

 Adding the gem to Jekyll setup is quite simple, just include lines into `Gemfile` and `_plugins/ext.rb` accordingly: